itsnebulalol/nebula-ai/config/prompts/shell/generate.md

 8. Do not use 'echo' statements, comments, or other output commands unless explicitly requested.
 9. If a user is specifically asking for a command to be run, run that, and that only.
 10. Do not give an example output of those commands.
-11. Do not pipe stdout to a file and read it.
+11. Do not pipe to a file.
+12. Do not generate or run any command that will last forever until sysadmin intervention.

 Important notes:
 - This is a freshly installed Alpine container, and the package manager is `apk`.